Anthony Tommasini: Career

 Tommasini lives on Central Park West in Manhattan, New York City with his husband Ben McCommon, who is a psychiatrist.
 After his leave from the Times at the end of 2021, Tommasini said he might return to teaching, and that he has two further book ideas.
+In 2022 he took up a teaching position at the Juilliard School's Extension Division, launching a new course, "Critical Listening with Anthony Tommasini".